Ljuboten

 Ljuboten, although not the highest peak of the range, is somewhat isolated from the rest of the mountains, making it visible from both Pristina and Skopje.

-The majority of Ljuboten, the north, north-west, east, and south-east sides are located within Serbia.
+The majority of Ljuboten, the north, north-west, east, and south-east sides are located within Kosovo.
 On the Macedonian side of the peak there is a mountain house called Ljuboten, as well as Shija Ljubotenska ("Ljuboten's Neck"), Kozja Karpa ("Goat's Rock"), Shiljast Kamen ("Pointed Rock"), and Rogacevski Korita.

 Ljuboten is a popular destination for mountain climbers in Europe.
 The mountain is covered with pastures along with rocky outcroppings.
-Livadh Lake in Serbia and a few sheepfolds are near the peak.
+Livadh Lake in Kosovo and a few sheepfolds are near the peak.
 In winter there is usually over a meter of snow.

 The mountain house at Ljuboten is located in the foothills of the peak, connected with a road to Vratnica.

 US soldiers stationed at Camp Bondsteel near the city of Ferizaj colloquially named the peak "Big Duke".
 The meaning behind the name is not known.